 - Click the Applications tab at the top of the page.

-- In the Applications contents panel, click the name of your live application (such as live).
+- In the Applications contents panel, click the name of your live application.

-- On the live application page Properties tab, click Streams in the Quick Links bar.
+- On the application page Properties tab, click Streams in the Quick Links bar.

 - Click Edit in the Streams properties area.